stanislav-tsaplev/super_expressive/README.md

 [=] **`.start_of_input`**
 - `.startOfInput`

-Assert the start of input string, or the start of a line when multiline mode ( aka `.line_by_line`) is used.
+Asserts the start of input string, or the start of a line when multiline mode ( aka `.line_by_line`) is used.

+The application of the method must not conflict with previously applied start-of-input or end-of-input methods.
+Raises `RegexError` otherwise.

 **Example:**
 ```py